katelyynn/lotus/README.md

 in the future, it may be possible to set per-user corrections within the projects (bleh and bwaa) which integrate this correction system.

+## where did past requests come from?

+before lotus was created, corrections were hosted in [bleh](https://github.com/katelyynn/bleh/issues?q=label%3Asystem%3Acorrections+is%3Aclosed) - you can find past correction requests here.

 ---

 kate 2024-2025